aws-samples/aws-streaming-generative-ai-application/README.md

 7. Open the OpenSearch Dashboard:

 - Open your browser and access `https://localhost:8157/_dashboards`
-- Open the menu and click on *Stack Management*, then click on *Saved Objects* and import *export.ndjson* which can be found in the `resources` folder.
+- Open the menu and click on *Dashboards Management* under *Management*, then click on *Saved Objects* and import *export.ndjson* which can be found in the `resources` folder.

 8. Download a subset of the the Amazon Review Data [here](https://jmcauley.ucsd.edu/data/amazon_v2/categoryFilesSmall/Movies_and_TV_5.json.gz).
 The category is `Movie and TV`.